The Great Getaway: Relive your gaeltacht days with a trip to Gaoth Dobhair

 A remote village in northwest Donegal, we all have fond memories of our old Gaeltacht days in Gaoth Dobhair.

-Staycations were the it holiday trend of summer 2020.
+Staycations were the it holiday trend of the past few years.
 A by-product of the pandemic, people were essentially left with no choice but to forgo their annual trips abroad and spend time at home instead.
 Something that sort of felt like a punishment at first – at least for those who would usually favour international adventure – once the initial feeling of being “forced” to stay here wore off, many realised that, actually, Ireland isn’t so bad after all.

-Dublin, Galway, Cork and Belfast always get a look in, but what about the more underrated gems?
-Gaoth Dobhair in Donegal, for example.
+Sometimes having so much choice can make it hard to narrow down where to go… so, might I suggest Gaoth Dobhair in Donegal?
 You’ll remember the name from your Gaeltacht days of yore, but what you may not recall is the abundance of things there are to see and do there.

 Where to stay